-As an infant, the future NCAA National Championship winning football coach was called Chris by his father, short for his middle name, Christopher.
-But his older brother, just 15 months old, would call him “That Boy.”
+That’s right.
+Dabo isn’t actually the real name of Clemson coach Dabo Swinney.
+Born in Birmingham, Alabama, William Christopher Swinney dreamt of growing up and playing football for the University of Alabama.
+As an infant, the future NCAA national title-winning football coach was called Chris by his father, short for his middle name Christopher.
+But his older brother, just 15 months old, would call him “that boy.”
 Since his brother was so young, it came out sounding more like “Dabo.”
-So, the name just stuck.

 The name stuck so well, it wasn’t until the third grade when Dabo actually found out his first name was William, and that was only because of those scantron tests in school.